 The villa lies at 3 kms from the town of Chianciano Terme, one of the most popular thermal Spas in Italy.
 The villa is located among the hills dividing Val d'Orcia and Valdichiana.
-The villa (tastefully furnished) is composed by 2 floors with independent but communicating entries, so it is also suitable for 2 families who want to go on holiday together but at the same time have some privacy.
+The whole property is for your private use and not shared with any other person.
+The villa (tastefully furnished) has 2 floors with independent but communicating entries, so it is also suitable for 2 families who want to go on holiday together but at the same time have some privacy.
 Each floor has 2 bedrooms, kitchen or kitchnette, dining/living room, terrace with panoramic view.
 The ground floor has one bathroom the first floor two.
-The property has a large private garden with a 12x5 swimming pool (1,20 to 1,70 meter deep), for private use of the guests.
-The pool area is completely fenced so the property is suitable for families with babies/young children.
-The property is furnished with outdoor tables and chairs, to cook also at disposition a barbecue.
-All the necessary shops are availale in the town of Chianciano Terme, the nearest restaurant is at 2 kms from the villa.
+Wi-fi internet connection available on both floors.
+There are 2 baby cots available and 1 highchair (no problem to get a second one if asked).
+The property has a large private garden with a 12x5 swimming pool (1,20 to 1,70 meter deep).
+The pool area is completely fenced so the property is suitable for families with babies/young children, there is a first gate and fence near the villa at the beginning of the stairs to the pool area and a second one just before the pool area.
+There are tables and chairs to eat outdoor nar the villa and there is also at disposition a barbecue.
+All the necessary shops are availale in the town of Chianciano Terme, the nearest restaurant/pizzeria (Il Casale) is at 1 km from the villa.
 More restaurants are available in the town self.
-It is an ideal point of departure to visit Tuscany, Umbria and also Rome.
+In Chianciano Terme there are supermarkets (the biggest one is the Coop), bakery, butcher, bars and many other shops/restaurants.
+There is a good restaurant near the Coop supermarket (Il Buco).
+The weekly market is on Wednesday.
+Tennis lane at 4km, horse riding 7km, Golf club 30 km.
+It is an ideal point of departure to visit Tuscany and Umbria.
 From the property in only 15 minutes driving you are on the highway Rome-Florence.
 There is a trainstation in Chiusi (13 Kms far away), in around 1h40 you will be in Rome or Florence.

 |Size||Sleeps up to 10, 4 bedrooms|